-There will be 8 homework assignments to be completed during the course.
+There will be 4 homework assignments to be completed during the course.
 The homework assignments will be posted on Canvas and announced in class.
-You can expect 1 to 2 assignments per week.
+Every homework is due on every Monday starting July 15th.
 Homework assignments can be completed in group but all homework must be submitted individually.